MercuryNuGet/Mercury/README.md

 ##NuGet

 ```
-install-package Mercury -Pre
+install-package mercury -pre
 ```

 ##Inherit

 Inherit from `Specification` and implement members.
+Return an empty array of `ISpecification`.
+In this array is where you will list your specifications.

 ```
   public class MyTest : Specification